programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 The first combined methods converts a document into a list of images (i.e. each page becomes an image).
 For each new image, the Tesseract API is used to identify text regions.
 These text regions are then cut, padded and arranged vertically into a new image.
 For instance, a page featuring two columns will become an image where the two columns are stacked on top of each other.
 The new image will therefore be roughly half the width and twice the height as the original.
 The new images are appended and transformed back into one PDF.
 This PDF is then processed with the `vision_method` function defined above.

 To create these new PDFs sequenced by regions, three new packages are needed.
-First, [pdf2image](https://perma.cc/MD5E-ZJ2W) converts PDFs to [PIL](link) image objects.
+First, [pdf2image](https://perma.cc/MD5E-ZJ2W) converts PDFs to [PIL](https://en.wikipedia.org/wiki/Python_Imaging_Library) (Python Imaging Library) image objects.
 Second, [tesserocr](https://perma.cc/SJ9L-AGPP) provides the coordinates of the different text regions.
 Third, [pillow](https://perma.cc/BP96-MACG) helps us rebuild images for each page according to the coordinates provided by tesserocr.
 Using [conda](https://docs.conda.io/projects/conda/en/latest/) is the simplest way to install the packages.

 ```
 conda install -c conda-forge pdf2image